 Things to know

 - You do not have to disconnect to change a room!
-Just select a room and wait 1 second.
+Just keep connected and select a room.

 - Peanut for Android is using port 5678 TCP and 6667 UDP to the internet. it is NOT needed to open ports from the internet to peanut.